 Healy only made his Irish debut in the Autumn of 2009, after the Lions tour of South Africa.
 He was a sure thing for the 2013 tour of Australia, but suffered an ankle injury against Western Force two weeks before the first test.
 Healy was then very unlucky not to be selected for the 2017 tour of New Zealand.
 His then Leinster and Ireland teammate Jack McGrath was given the nod ahead of him by Warren Gatland.

-33 now, and still racking up the caps for Ireland, it's not beyond the realms of possibility that Healy can break his duck this summer, but in the end, he wasn't even selected for the tour.
+33 now, and still racking up the caps for Ireland, it was hoped that Healy break his duck this summer, but in the end, he wasn't even selected for the tour.

 Hooker: Rory Best

 Definitely one of the most unlucky people to be on this list, the former Irish captain toured twice with the Lions under Warren Gatland, but never won a test cap.
 Behind Tom Youngs and Richard Hibbard in the pecking order in 2013, the Ulster and Ireland hooker was again behind English and Welsh counterparts for the Test selection in 2017 with Jamie George and Ken Owens preferred by Gatland.

 Best did however captain the midweek team on two occasions.

 The first of the team that never went on a Lions tour, but nonetheless the Cork man who made his name with Leinster completes an impressive international front row.

 Ross may have never been considered for a Lions tour, but did win two Six Nations titles, as well as two Heineken Cups in a stellar career.

 Arguably the most hard done-by player in the team.
 Big Mal went to Australia in 2001 under Graham Henry and to New Zealand in 2005 when Clive Woodward was in charge.